GuangLun2000/GuangLun2000.github.io/awards.md

 ## Honors

+- July 2023：Nomination for Baosteel Scholarship (1/1200)
 - May 2023：Outstanding Student Leaders of Fuzhou University
 - Sep 2022：Nomination for China National Scholarship (3/1200)
-- June 2022：Nomination for China Telecom Scholarship (1/900)
+- June 2022：Nomination for China Telecom Scholarship (1/1200)
 - April 2022：**Top 10 Best Volunteers (Only 10/30000)** of Fuzhou University
 - May 2021：Merit Student of Fuzhou University